MindChirp/tdt4250-emf/README.md

 - Effects: Flexibility in how effects of moves are defined, allowing the modeller to formulate interesting ways in which a move can affect the surrounding board

-The **Tile-Based Game Engine** is a model-driven framework for designing deterministic, grid-based board games through a custom DSL (domain-specific language).
-Its goal is to allow users to define gameplay rules declaratively, without writing imperative gameplay code.

-Games are expressed entirely through models that describe:
+More specifically, games can be defined through a custom DSL, that describes:
 - Design of board layout, including tile placements and board size
 - Tile types and their internal state machines
 - How states can transition during play